Davej66/moving-forward/README.md

 ## **Bugs**

+•	Problem 🐞

 ## Unresolved Issues
 - Items can be increased beyond the 99 limit in the shopping bag, this would have to additional code before going live.
 - When Donations are purchase and the total shopping bag is less then £50 so a delivery is added, this too would require further coding before going live.

 # **Deployment**

+The site can be deployed locally using VsCode IDE, deployed on Heroku using Amazon W3 for the the hosting of static and media files.
+The site will automatically update with commits to the main branch, the code will contiue to run locally.
+A temporary issue has arised with automatic deployment from commits due a breach with heroku this is currently being investigated and be resolved.

+## Deploying Locally

+## Deploying To Heroku

+# **Disclaimer**

+All images & content used for this site are for educational purposes only, and have been sourced from pexel or the developers own library.